 We use SCUBA, rebreathers and free diving depending on the situation.
 We work with presenters and contributors, filming them above and underwater with full-face masks.
 Underwater comms are vital for more complex shoots with presenters or when using complicated grip or lighting rigs.

-Each job has it’s own unique requirement but for every one getting the very best boat and skipper is absolutely vital to the success of the shoot.
-Intel on location can make the difference between success and failure at sea and we put great stall in local knowledge.
+Each job has its own unique requirement but for every one getting the very best boat and skipper is absolutely vital to the success of the shoot.
+Intel on location can make the difference between success and failure at sea and we put great store in local knowledge.
 Skippers, divers, scientists, fishermen, pilots – all can be vital to a shoot.
-Using the online data tools such as SST (sea surface temperatures), chlorophyll and wind/weather help shoots to target the right areas, at the right time.
+Using online data tools such as SST (sea surface temperatures), chlorophyll and wind/weather helps shoots to target the right areas, at the right time.

 At sea there are more factors to consider than land based filming when deciding on the optimum time – and duration – of a shoot.
 What is the best time of day, season, year?
 When is the ideal weather (wind and cloud) and moon phase?
 And crucially for underwater, when is the best visibility?

 Hugh ran diving operations for the BBC Natural History Unit and then Silverback Films for many years and has a thorough knowledge of all the safety and legal aspects of diving.
 We can write diving risk assessments and advise on legal and insurance issues.